 110. Country Specific Domain

-Getting link from domains like .co, .uk, .in, .de, .cn, .us etc. can help your website rank higher in that particular country.
+Getting links from domains like.co,.uk,.in,.de,.cn,.us etc. can help your website rank higher in that particular country.

 111. Linking Domain Relevancy

-Generally, a link from similar website is more powerful than the link from off topic site.
+Generally, a link from a similar website is more powerful than a link from an off-topic website.

 112. Linking Page Relevancy

-Same as above, but this works at page level i.e. links from similar page content have more positive impact than the links from random page.
+Same as above, but this works at the page level, i.e. links from similar page content have a more positive impact than links from random pages.

 113. Link Review

-Google also analysis’s the words around the anchor text of the website pointing at your page.
-Somehow the ranking depends on whether your site is part of recommendation or negative review.
-And of course, negative emotions around links can hurt your ranking.
+Google also analyses the words around the anchor text of the website pointing at your page.
+Somehow, the ranking depends on whether your site is part of a recommendation or a negative review.
+And, of course, negative emotions around links can hurt your ranking.

-Links on the page that contains your focus keyword in title tag are given more importance.
+Links on the page that contain your focus keyword in the title tag are given more importance.